Mental stress for product managers is at an all-time high. More and more, they are stating they are burnt out.

 5. Invest in improving the practice of product management at your organization

-You are off to a great start if you do these four things, much of which can be done with little to no budget.
+If you do these four things, you are off to a great start.
+Much of it can be done with little to no budget.
 That said, you likely need to start investing more in product management.

 Recent Forrester Research has identified that “despite their cross-organizational importance, organizations aren’t sufficiently investing in their product management organizations.”
 They found that “successful product management teams actively invest in advancing their product management practices.”